 The waitress spurned his advances, she later told police, saying the encounter left her shaken.

-Later, Aimers followed her into the women’s bathroom, where he pulled her into an empty stall, sexually assaulted her, and exposed himself, she told police.
+Later, Aimers followed the waitress into the women’s bathroom and pulled her into an empty stall, the affidavit said.
+There, he sexually assaulted her and exposed himself, she told police.

 When the girl tried to pull away, Aimers continued “to proposition her,” according to the affidavit, and at one point offered her $100.
 The waitress was able to break free and leave the bathroom.

 Hours later, as the reception was ending, Northampton Township police were called to the country club to respond to reports of a fight.